 What Does It Mean To Become A Silk?

-To become a silk means that a Queen's Counsel is a lawyer who is selected on the basis of merit rather than experience.
-A silk is usually a senior barrister who has been honored with the official appointment through letters patent issued from Her Majesty.
+To become a silk means that a Queen's Counsel is a lawyer who is selected based on merit rather than experience.
+Silk is usually a senior barrister who has been honored with the official appointment through letters patent issued from Her Majesty.
 This honorary title denotes respect and admiration and implies that they are experienced in the law - known as Senior Advocate.

 Why Are Queen's Counsel Colloquially Called Silks?